-The Dean on Call reports to the Director of the Student Emergency Response Systems.
+The Dean-on-Call reports to the Director of UChicago HELP.
 The Dean-on-Call program is a collaborative effort between Campus and Student Life (CSL) and the University of Chicago Police Department (UCPD).
 UCPD provides dispatch and transportation services for the Dean-on-Call program, and often accompanies the Dean-on-Call when they respond to a student in person.
 The position requires flexibility to handle unpredictable situations including the ability to respond on nights and weekends.

 Principal Duties and Responsibilities

 - Serves as a first responder from Campus and Student Life by being available on-site at emergency situations, high-profile or other significant campus events, and critical incidents involving students, within the University of Chicago Police Department patrol boundaries.